 The term ‘biosecurity risk’ is used to describe the combination of the likelihood and the consequences of a pest or disease of biosecurity concern entering, establishing and spreading in Australia.

 Australia's biosecurity system protects our unique environment and agricultural sector and supports our reputation as a safe and reliable trading nation.
 This has significant economic, environmental and community benefits for all Australians.

 A risk analysis is an examination of the potential biosecurity risks associated with an import of animals, plants or other goods into Australia.
 It plays an important role in protecting Australia’s biosecurity.

-If the assessed level of biosecurity risk does not acheive Australia’s ALOP, we will consider whether there are any risk management measures that would reduce biosecurity risk to achieve the ALOP.
+If the assessed level of biosecurity risk does not achieve Australia’s ALOP, we will consider whether there are any risk management measures that would reduce biosecurity risk to achieve the ALOP.
 If there are no risk management measures that reduce the risk to that level, trade will not be allowed.